Accessibility Statement

 Presentation

-10.1 Are style sheets used to control presentation?
+10.1 Are style sheets used to control the presentation of information?

 Scripts

-7.3 Are they controllable by keyboard and pointing devices?
+7.3 Are scripts operable via keyboard and all pointing devices?

 Structuring